The Wealth of Nations: Book IV: Of Systems of political Economy

 Smith vigorously attacked the antiquated government restrictions he thought hindered industrial expansion.
 In fact, he attacked most forms of government interference in the economic process, including tariffs, arguing that this creates inefficiency and high prices in the long run.
-It is believed that this theory influenced government legislation in later years, especially during the 19th century.
+It is believed that Smith's theory influenced government legislation in later years, especially during the 19th century.

 Smith advocated a government that was active in sectors other than the economy.
 He advocated public education for poor adults, a judiciary, and a standing army—institutional systems not directly profitable for private industries.

 Of the Principle of the Commercial or Mercantile System: The book has sometimes been described as a critique of mercantilism and a synthesis of the emerging economic thinking of Smith's time.
 Specifically, The Wealth of Nations attacks, inter alia, two major tenets of mercantilism: